cshum/raco/README.md

     console.log(err.message) // 'boom'
   }

-  // next.any() retuns if any callback resolved asyncFn(8, next.push())
+  // next.any() returns if any callback resolved asyncFn(8, next.push())
   asyncFnErr(new Error('boom'), next.push())
   yield next.any() // 8